kendall-creator/7more-app/README.md

 The app supports seven distinct user roles:

-1. **Admin** - Complete overview of the program with metrics, analytics, and full access to all features including shift and mentorship management
+1. **Admin** - Complete overview of the program with metrics, analytics, and full access to all features including shift and mentorship management, form customization
 2. **Bridge Team** - Initial contact and participant intake management
 3. **Mentorship Leader** - Assigns participants to mentors (can assign to themselves) and manages shifts
 4. **Mentor** - Direct participant engagement, progress tracking, and shift volunteering